Saving Money on your Walt Disney World Vacation

 How to Save on Walt Disney World Food and Drinks

 *Free ice water is available all day at the Disney parks.
 All you have to do is ask at any snack counter.
 You could also bring a refillable water bottle or a hydration backpack.
-Water bottles in the park can cost $3 a piece.
+Water bottles in the park can cost $3+ per bottle.
 A hydration backpack can easily save your family in the double digits.

 *Visit restaurants for a late lunch instead of dinner.
 Prices will be much cheaper!
 Another good idea is to stop for an early lunch buffet before heading to the parks.
 Jason’s Deli is by far one of the best values for a buffet – plenty of healthy salads, soups, and carbs to fill you up for the day.